 You are required to silence your device during class meetings.
 Sending messages or checking emails during class time is discourteous and disruptive and may lead to expulsion from the classroom.
 If you must place or receive voice calls or text messages, silently exit the classroom.

 Internet capable devices may only be used for purposes directly related to class activities, such as taking notes or referencing information that is relevant to the class.
 All other uses (e.g., chatting, texting, games, social networking, email, unrelated web browsing) are prohibited.
-Your Internet Service Provider (the University) will also govern the acceptable use of your Internet connection.
-Confidentiality of any radio transmissions (including WiFi) is not assured so be cautious with your data privacy.
+Your Internet Service Provider (or the University) will also govern the acceptable use of your Internet connection.

 Plagiarism shall be defined as the act of incorporating ideas, words, or specific substance of another, whether purchased, borrowed, or otherwise obtained, and submitting same to the university as one's own work to fulfill academic requirements without giving credit to the appropriate source.
 Plagiarism shall include but not be limited to [a] submitting work, either in part or in whole, completed by another; [b] omitting footnotes for ideas, statements, facts, or conclusions that belong to another; [c] omitting quotation marks when quoting directly from another, whether it be a paragraph, sentence, or part thereof; [d] close and lengthy paraphrasing of the writings of another; [e] submitting another's artistic works, such as musical compositions, photographs, paintings, drawings, or sculptures; and [f] submitting as papers purchased from research companies.
 Your written work may be submitted to an online plagiarism detection system (such as TurnItIn.com) where it will be included in a reference database solely for the purpose of detecting plagiarism.